vechain/docs/sync/user-guide/import-ledger.md

 3. **Sync :Unable to connect your device, please retry.**

    - Close other applications (Ledger apps, crypto wallets, Geth, Parity, Mist, Bitcoin Core, etc).
    - Turn OFF VPN and anti-virus temporarily.
-If that works, make sure to whitelist Ledger Live.
+If that works, make sure to whitelist Sync.
    - Change the USB cable if possible.
 Try removing any dongles or docks you're using.
    - Try different USB ports.
    - Restart your computer.